Academic freedom: Rationale

 Proponents of academic freedom believe that the freedom of inquiry by students and faculty members is essential to the mission of the academy.
 They argue that academic communities are repeatedly targeted for repression due to their ability to shape and control the flow of information.
 When scholars attempt to teach or communicate ideas or facts that are inconvenient to external political groups or to authorities, they may find themselves targeted for public vilification, job loss, imprisonment, or even death.
 For example, in North Africa, a professor of public health discovered that his country's infant mortality rate was higher than government figures indicated.
 He lost his job and was imprisoned.

 The fate of biology in the Soviet Union is cited by Jasper Becker as a reason why society has an interest in protecting academic freedom.
 Also it is important to make the distinction between science and pseudoscience, on the border of this lies the case of a Soviet biologist Trofim Lysenko rejected Western science – then focused primarily on making advances in theoretical genetics, based on research with the fruit fly (Drosophila melanogaster) – and proposed an approach to farming that was based on the collectivist principles of dialectical materialism.
 Lysenko called this "Michurinism", but it is more commonly known today as Lysenkoism, and named after him.
 Lysenko's ideas appealed to the Soviet leadership, in part because of their value as propaganda, and he was ultimately made director of the Soviet Academy of Agricultural Sciences.
 Subsequently, Lysenko directed a purge of scientists who professed "harmful ideas", resulting in the expulsion, imprisonment, or death of hundreds of Soviet scientists.
 Lysenko's ideas were then implemented on collectivized farms in the Soviet Union and China.
 Famines that resulted partly from Lysenko's influence are believed to have killed 30 million people in China alone during the Great Leap Forward.

-Sociologist Ruth Pearce argued that the concept of academic freedom exists to protect scholarship from censure by state or religious authorities, and not to defend intolerance.
+Sociologist Ruth Pearce argued that the concept of academic freedom exists to protect scholarship from censure by state or religious authorities or others, and not to defend intolerance.
+Academic freedom can be reduced through scholars pressuring other scholars and resulting self-censorship or political bias.

 A large-scale empirical study, covering more than 157 countries over the 1900-2015 period, links academic freedom to the quality and quantity of patents filed in a given country.
 David Audretsch and colleagues estimate that academic freedom has declined over the last decade for the first time over their century-long observation period, resulting in at least 4% fewer patents filed.
 The study claims to be the first to link academic freedom to economic growth through an innovation channel.

 Academic freedom has also been identified as a leading indicator for whether a government will become more or less democratic.